-Yes, as presented in the Company's 2012 Annual Report.
-PLDT has incorporated its CSR report in its Annual Report while the PLDT-Smart Foundation (PSF) publishes its own annual report.
+Yes, as may be viewed from the Company's latest posted 2013 Annual Report.

+PLDT has incorporated its corporate social responsibility (CSR) report in its Annual Report while the PLDT-Smart Foundation (PSF) publishes its own annual report.
 PSF is one of the vehicles through which PLDT carries out its CSR strategy and activities.

-See: PLDT Group CSR Report in pp. 21-25 of the 2012 Annual Report
+See PLDT Group CSR Report in 2013 Annual Report, pp. 24-28.